ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 > As a consumer of Rezolver, however, you will be using the @Rezolver.Container and @Rezolver.ScopedContainer
 > classes most of the time - which derive most of their functionality from this abstract class.

-## Creating a container
+# Creating a container

 There are numerous ways to create an @Rezolver.IContainer instance.
-The easiest, from the point of view registering services and then resolving them, is to create an instance of the @Rezolver.Container type.
-Or, if you want your root container to act as a global lifetime scope for explicitly scoped objects (see <xref:Rezolver.Targets.ScopedTarget>) then you can also use @Rezolver.ScopedContainer:
+The easiest, from the point of view of registering services and then resolving them, is to create an instance of the @Rezolver.Container type.
+Or, if you want your root container to act as a global lifetime scope for [explicitly scoped objects](lifetimes/scoped.md) then you can also use @Rezolver.ScopedContainer:

 ```cs